 Believe it or not, your sales territories have a huge impact on team morale.
 The strongest sales territory maps are balanced, fair, and offer equal opportunity for reps to hit quota.
 How do companies do this effectively?
 To be frank—they ditch their spreadsheets and use data to drive planning.

-Consider this: you get your paycheck, but it’s not the right amount.
-Come next pay period, you’ll definitely be calculating your pay down to the cent to make sure you’re paid right.
-You probably won’t be spreading cheer and high morale around the office either.
+Consider this: you get your paycheck, but it’s not for the right amount.
+Come next pay period, you’ll definitely be calculating your pay down to the cent to make sure you’re paid correctly.
+As a result, you probably won’t be spreading cheer and high morale around the office either.